makerdao/community/governance/votes/Executive Vote - November 15, 2023.md

 ---
-title: Template - [Executive Vote] Spark Proxy Spell, Increase Spark Lend Maximum Debt Ceiling, Launch Project Funding, DAO Resolutions, Whistleblower Bounty, October 2023 Delegate Compensation - November 15, 2023
+title: Template - [Executive Vote] Spark Proxy Spell, Increase Spark Lend Maximum Debt Ceiling, Launch Project Funding, Approve Updates to the HVBank Facility, Whistleblower Bounty, October 2023 Delegate Compensation - November 15, 2023
-summary: Execute Spark proxy spell, increase the Maximum Debt Ceiling for the Spark Lend D3M, Dai and MKR funding for the Launch Project, DAO resolutions for the HVBank deal, payment of whistleblower bounty, Aligned Delegate compensation for October.
+summary: Execute Spark proxy spell, increase the Maximum Debt Ceiling for the Spark Lend D3M, Dai and MKR funding for the Launch Project, DAO resolution and updated standing instructions to the escrow agent for the HVBank deal, payment of whistleblower bounty, Aligned Delegate compensation for October.
 date: 2023-11-15T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Spark Proxy Spell, Increase Spark Lend Maximum Debt Ceiling, Launch Project Funding, DAO Resolutions, Whistleblower Bounty, October 2023 Delegate Compensation - November 15, 2023
+# [Executive Proposal] Spark Proxy Spell, Increase Spark Lend Maximum Debt Ceiling, Launch Project Funding, Approve Updates to the HVBank Facility, Whistleblower Bounty, October 2023 Delegate Compensation - November 15, 2023

 The Governance Facilitators, Dewiz, Sidestream, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.